 What do you get when you cross the most popular dog in the United States (the Labrador Retriever) with an Australian Shepherd?
 You get a fun-loving dog with plenty of energy who’s up for any adventure.
 This mixed breed pup is becoming extremely popular in the United States because of its friendly and fun-loving nature.
 They are generally excellent family pets with very few health issues.

-Since genetics are unpredictable, it’s impossible to know exactly what temperament an Australian Shepherd Lab mix might have, but by exploring both breeds individually, we can get a pretty good idea of what to expect from the Aussiedor.
+Since genetics are unpredictable, it’s impossible to know exactly what temperament an Australian Shepherd Lab mix might have.
+By exploring both breeds individually, we can get a pretty good idea of what to expect from the Aussiedor.
 In the article below, we will learn more about the parent breeds, as well as what you can expect when bringing this mix into your home.

 While this mix is a little more expensive than other designer dogs when shopping at a breeder, many people feel the cost is worth it to have a very unique looking family friend.
-We always recommend adopting at a rescue before you go shopping because these mixes can be found in shelters across the US.
+We always recommend adopting at a rescue before you go shopping.
+Aussiedors can be found in shelters across the US.
 Let’s learn more about the Australian Shepherd Lab mix so you can decide whether it might be the perfect addition to your family.

 A first-generation hybrid dog is exactly half Australian Shepherd and half Labrador Retriever, right?
 Well, not exactly.
 While the resulting puppy will technically get exactly half of its genes from each parent, you never know which genes will be more dominant.
-As a result, you could get an Aussiedor that more closely resembles a Labrador Retriever, one that’s more like an Australian Shepherd, or one who’s a perfect blend of each.
+As a result, your Aussiedor may more closely resembles their Labrador Retriever parent.
+They may look more like an Australian Shepherd, or one who’s a perfect blend of each.

-While we can’t know exactly how an Australian Shepherd Lab mix will turn out, we can look at the parent breeds to learn more about the traits that an Aussiedor puppy might inherit.
-Since the Australian Shepherd Lab mix is a relatively new hybrid, they don’t really have any history to discuss.
-Instead, let’s talk about the history of each parent breed.
+There’s no way to know exactly how an Australian Shepherd Lab mix will turn out.
+But, we can look at the parent breeds to learn more about the traits that an Aussiedor puppy might inherit.
+Since the Australian Shepherd Lab mix is a relatively new hybrid, there isn’t a ton of breed history.
+We can, however, learn about the history of each parent breed.

 The Australian Shepherd isn’t actually an Australian breed.
-The breed started as the Pyrenean Shepherd in Europe and was perfected in the American West, with only a brief stopover in Australia and some mixing with Collies and Border Collies in between.
+The breed started as the Pyrenean Shepherd in Europe and was perfected in the American West.
+There was only a brief stopover in Australia and some mixing with Collies and Border Collies in between.

-Australian Shepherds are still commonly found on ranches and farms across North America herding cattle and sheep.
+Australian Shepherds are still commonly found on ranches and farms across North America.
+They are found herding cattle and sheep.
 Thanks to their intelligence, they are also commonly used as rodeo or circus performers, therapy dogs, service dogs, drug detectors, and search and rescue dogs.

 For owners who don’t care to work their Australian Shepherd, these fun-loving dogs thrive in dog sports like agility, obedience, and flyball.
 They are popular dogs that are often mixed with other breeds to create different types of designer dogs.